scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

    Turn lane markings detection.

-**Data Preparation For Object Detection.** The training data for turn lane marking detection was created by collecting imagery of various types of turn lane markings and drawing bounding doxes around each marking.
-OpenStreetMap is a collaborative project to create a free editable map of the world.
-We used a tool called Overpass Turbo [overpass]_ to query OpenStreetMap streets containing turn lane markings, which were tagged as one of the following attributes - “\turn:lane=*”, “\turn:lane:forward=*”, “\turn:lane:backward=*” in OpenStreetMap.
-As shown in Figure 3, extracted locations of the roads containing turn lane markings were labeled in red, stored as GeoJSON features and clipped to the Mapbox Satellite basemap [mapbox]_..
-Figure 4 shows how skilled mappers used this map layer as a guide to manually draw bounding boxes around each turn lane markings using JOSM [josm]_, a process called annotation.
-Each of these bounding boxes were stored as GeoJSON polygons on Amazon S3 [s3]_.
+**Data Preparation For Object Detection.** The training data for turn lane marking detection was created by collecting imagery of various types of turn lane markings and manually drawing a bounding box around each marking.
+We used Overpass Turbo [overpass]_ to query the OpenStreetMap database for streets containing turn lane markings, i.e., those tagged with one of the following attributes - “\turn:lane=*”, “\turn:lane:forward=*”, “\turn:lane:backward=*” in OpenStreetMap.
+The marked street segments, as shown in Figure 3, were stored as GeoJSON features clipped into the tiling scheme of the Mapbox Satellite basemap [mapbox]_..
+Figure 4 shows how skilled mappers used this map layer as a cue to manually draw bounding boxes around each turn lane marking using JOSM, a process called annotation.
+Each of these bounding boxes was stored as a GeoJSON polygon on Amazon S3 [s3]_.

 .. figure:: fig3.png
    :height: 200 px
    :width: 400 px
    :scale: 32 %

-   Visualize streets containing turn lane markings.
-Custom layer created by clipping the locations of roads with turn lane markings to Mapbox Satellite.
+   A custom layer created by clipping the locations of roads with turn lane markings to Mapbox Satellite.
+Streets with turn lane markings are rendered in red.

 .. figure:: fig4.png
    :height: 150 px
    :width: 150 px
    :scale: 37 %

-   Annotating turn lane markings - Draw bounding box around the turn lane markings.
+   Annotating turn lane markings by drawing bounding boxes.

-To ensure the highest quality for our training set, we had a separate group and mappers verify each of the bounding boxes drawn.
-Mappers annotated six classes of turn lane markings - “\Left”, “\Right”, “\Through”, “\ThroughLeft”, “\ThroughRight”, “\Other” in five cities, creating a training set consists of over 54,000 turn lane markings.
+Mappers annotated six classes of turn lane markings - “\Left”, “\Right”, “\Through”, “\ThroughLeft”, “\ThroughRight”, and “\Other” in five cities, creating a training set consists of over 54,000 turn lane markings.
 Turn lane markings of all shapes and sizes, as well as ones that are partially covered by cars and/or shadows were included in this training set.
-We excluded turn lane markings that are erased or fully covered by cars seen in Figure 5.
+To ensure a high-quality training set, we had a separate group of mappers verify each of the bounding boxes drawn.
+We excluded turn lane markings that are erased or fully covered by cars, seen in Figure 5.

 .. figure:: fig5.png
    :height: 75 px
    :width: 150 px
    :scale: 21 %

-   Data Cleaning - Excluding turn lane arrows that are fully covered by car.
+   Obscured turn lane markings, such as those covered by cars, are excluded.

-Semantic segmentation on the other hand, is the computer vision task that attempts to partition the image into semantically meaningful parts, and to classify each part into one of the pre-determined classes.
-One can also achieve the same goal by classifying and labeling each pixel with the class of its enclosing object or region.
-For example, in addition to recognizing the road from the buildings, we also delineate the boundaries of each object shown in Figure 6.
+Semantic segmentation, on the other hand, is the computer vision task that partitions an image into semantically meaningful parts, and classifies each part into one of any pre-determined classes.
+This can be understood as assinging a class to each pixel in the image, or equivalently as drawing non-overlapping polygons with associated classes over the image.
+For example, in addition to distinguishing the road from the buildings, we also delineate the boundaries of each object shown in Figure 6.

 .. figure:: fig6.png
    :height: 75 px